GFDRR/thinkhazard_processing/README.rst

 ``.build/venv/bin/decision_tree [--force] [--dry-run]``

-Apply decision tree on process outputs to get final relations between administrative divisions and hazard categories.
+Apply the decision tree followed by upscaling on process outputs to get the final relations between administrative divisions and hazard categories.

 Run tests
 =========